GiottoVerducci/rulebook2024/content.md

 > \
 > The actions cost is paid to the extent possible and it has no effect.
 It is still considered successful.

-**After Action Resolution**\
+**4. After Action Resolution**\
+This is considered the final step of the action.
 After all effects are handeled, there is a chance to play cards which are only usable after action resolution.
-This is considered the final step of the action.
+If an action card was used, it is now burned.

 > **ADVANCED RULES**\
 > If an effect **ends the action** after block resoltion, that makes the action end unsuccessfully.
 > Actions that are ended are over: action modifiers and reactions cannot be played anymore.

 #### **RESOLVING DIABLERIE**